Skip to Main Content

 Students are highly recommend to take PUBAFRS 7553 before completing any additional nonprofit coursework.
 Please contact a Glenn College advisor for specific guidance on course sequencing

-• PUBAFRS 5590: Fundraising and Development for Nonprofits (three credits)
+• PUBAFRS 5590: Fundraising and Development for Nonprofits (3)

-• PUBAFRS 5592: Marketing for Nonprofit and Public Organizations (three credits)
+• PUBAFRS 5592: Social Marketing for Nonprofits and Public Organizations (3)

-• PUBAFRS 6060: Managerial Leadership in Public and Nonprofit Organizations (four credits)
+• PUBAFRS 6060: Managerial Leadership in Public and Nonprofit Organizations (4)

 Program Details